PrahladMehta/PrahladMehta/README.md

 - 👯 I’m making the world better by PRs
 - 💬 Ask me about Technology & Finance
 - 📫 How to reach me: prahladsinghmehta22@gmail.com
-- ⚡ Fun fact: I'm currently studying BCA
+- ⚡ Fun fact: I am software developer